pinwei123/DrawJuliaSet/README.md

 # DrawJuliaSet

-An ARM Assembly program that renders and animates **Julia set fractals** directly on the framebuffer (`/dev/fb0`).
+An ARM Assembly program that renders and animates **Julia set fractals** directly on the framebuffer.
 The project demonstrates low-level graphics computation entirely in Assembly without using any high-level programming languages.

 ---